When you think of a behaviorist you might think of someone who works with kids with autism.

 In other situations, there might be public funding from the government for behavior analysts from an agency to provide limited services to families through a referral from a social worker.
-They can work anywhere there is an interest in providing behavior analytics practices, however often funding is a limiting factor.
+They work where there is an interest in providing behavior analytic services, however often funding is a limiting factor.
 Also, not all behavior analysts are trained to treat every sort of behavior challenge so this is where specialization and checking for training in sub-specialties is important.

-What sets behavior analysis apart from other disciplines?
+What sets a behaviorist perspective apart from other disciplines?

 “A central point of behaviorism is this: we can remake our environment to accomplish some of that much more easily than we can remake our inner selves” (Cooper et al., 2007, p.15).